Rev Up Your eBay Shipping Game: The Best Way to Send an Engine

 Finalising Collection and Delivery

 Great!
-Your engine is now secure and properly assembled on your pallet.
-In order to progress with your pallet delivery booking, you'll need to take accurate measurements of your engine.
+Your engine is now securely conatined and properly prepared.
+In order to progress with your pallet delivery booking, you'll need to take accurate measurements of the complete packaged shipment, including the crate, stillage or transport frame.
 This includes the weight, length, width and height.
 Make sure to do this properly, as even a small discrepancy can result in additional fees!

 Once you've done this, you can go ahead and get a quote.
 If you're using PalletOnline to ship your engine, our simple pallet size guide will help you get an instant price in no time.